zhianling/Car-License-Plate-Detection-and-Recognition/README.md

 # Car Plate Detection & OCR

 ## Development
-Develop in your own branch:
+Create and develop in your own branch:

 an - Zhi An

 sia - Sia

 alfi - Alfi

 natalie - Natalie

 joanne - Joanne

 Once the branch is ready to merge to the main branch, create a pull request.